hphelion/documentation/moonshot/manage.administration-dashboard.deployment-profiles.md

 2. From the **Current Project** drop-down list in the left panel, select the project.

 3. From the options in the left panel, click **Provisioning** and then select **Deployment Profiles** to open the Deployment Profiles page.<br>
-It displays deployment name, version, based on, scope, and associated project.</br>
+It displays design name, name of the profile, version of the profile, scope, and associated project.</br>

 4. (Optional) To view the details of a deployment profile, click the Deployment Name to open a window    that offers the following tabs: